JessicaJiang-123/miles/examples/eval/terminal_bench/README.md

 In more severe cases, Ray job submission may fail with errors indicating that no available agent can accept jobs.
 This typically happens when the dashboard agent or runtime environment agent ports are also in conflict.
 In such situations, explicitly specifying the agent-related ports (e.g. `--dashboard-agent-listen-port`, `--dashboard-agent-grpc-port`, and `--runtime-env-agent-port`) when starting Ray can resolve the issue.

-If the TB server cannot connect to the Miles server through the sglang router (`InternalServerError`), check which address is actually listening on the router port (e.g. 30005 in this example) and update the `api_base` in `eval_tb_example.yaml` accordingly:
+If the TB server cannot connect to the Miles server through the sglang router (`InternalServerError`), check which address is actually listening on the router port (e.g. 30005 in this example) and update the `api_base` in `harbor_runner.yaml` or `tb_runner.yaml` accordingly:

 ```bash
 ss -lntp | grep 30005
 ```

-You may see `Parser warnings`, `Context length exceeded`, `Command 1 should end with newline`, `Harness execution failed` in `tb_server.py` logs.
+You may see `Parser warnings`, `Context length exceeded`, `Command 1 should end with newline`, `Harness execution failed`, `Provider List` in `tb_server.py` logs.
 They are warnings from Terminal Bench and can be ignored if runs proceed normally.